thalesIII/tabHelper/README.md

         --on view, replace the main area with a recreation of the songbook pdf --create a title page (seperate component?)
-            --and pages for every tab in the songbook programatically (use PreviewPage.jsx) --pdf creation and downloading with the other button
+            --and pages for every tab in the songbook programatically (use PreviewPage.jsx) (recreated the layout from at TabImportSection in a modularized component, now PreviewPage.jsx) (debug here)
+                --better placement for page buttons? (closer together?)
+                --better placement of the page number in the preview (put it next to title in topright) --pdf creation and downloading with the other button

 Spotify: